Spain PM in Morocco to mend ties after Western Sahara shift

 But the drive to appease Morocco has earned Sánchez sharp criticism both in Madrid and in Algiers.

-His Socialist Party has received no backing from any other party in Spain’s parliament, not even the junior member in the government coalition, for the tilt toward Rabat.
+His Socialist Party on Thursday lost a parliamentary motion backed by all the other parties, including the junior member in the government coalition, condemning the tilt toward Rabat.
 Its political opponents accuse Sánchez of having betrayed the Sahrawi people while getting nothing tangible in return from Morocco.
 Sánchez has responded that he has worked with Spain's national interest in mind.
 Now he is under pressure to show real results.

+“Morocco has achieved one of its permanent demands in foreign policy, but I don't think my country has received anything in exchange," said Alberto Núñez Feijóo, the conservative leader of the main opposition party, after meeting with the primer minister ahead of the trip to Rabat and calling the government's move “inadmissible” and a U-turn on 40 years of diplomacy.

 Potentially even more problematic for Sánchez is the damage to relations with Algeria, which has recalled its ambassador to Spain in a sign of its continued support for the Western Sahara independence movement.
 Spain, while having a relatively low dependence on natural gas imports compared to other European Union countries, receives gas from Algeria via a pipeline and tankers carrying liquified natural gas.